ChetanXpro/flow-blockchain-questions/README.md

 # Chapter-2 Day 4

 1. Deploy a new contract that has a Struct of your choosing inside of it (must be different than Profile).
+2. Create a dictionary or array that contains the Struct you defined.
+3. Create a function to add to that array/dictionary.

 ```
 pub contract Cadence {